spotify/comet/README.md

 # Comet

 _Comet is deprecated and we are decommissioning our internal installation.
-We will only do minor changes until we plan on archiving these repositories in early 2022.
+We will only make minor changes until we plan on archiving these repositories in early 2022.
 If you are using Comet, please create an issue to discuss Comets future._